TikTok has cracked the code of how these digital natives prefer to communicate, and more than that, it’s changing the media landscape at large.

 @charlidamelio @hailey.sigmond ♬ Treasure – whaddup

 But as much as UGC is relatable and fun, when it comes to brand content, something you create will always be higher quality.
 How do you combine the best of the two?
-By letting users customize videos you create.
+By letting users customise videos you create.

-Even easier than TikTok’s in-app editing software, Living Videos can include a simple menu that expands to show editable options the viewer can customize, right from the player.
+Even easier than TikTok’s in-app editing software, Living Videos can include a simple menu that expands to show editable options the viewer can customise, right from the player.
 From uploading their own photos and videos to selecting what scenes to include in their video, there’s no learning curve for creators.
 The result is their version of your video, primed for sharing with friends and the world on social media.

 This leads into our next point where TikTok shines: connected creating.